 Yes.
 However, smaller restaurants and bakeries in rural regions may not have debit/credit machines.
 Ensure you carry some local currency to pay for small ticket items.

 Are there many ATMs in the region?

-In the cities and tourist destinations we visit such as Kotor, there will be plenty of ATMs.
-However, the availability of ATMs will greatly decrease in the heart of our Montenegro & Albania tour when we’re exploring the national parks.
+In the cities and tourist destinations, we visit, such as Kotor, there will be plenty of ATMs.
+However, the availability of ATMs will greatly decrease in the heart of our Montenegro & Albania tours when we’re exploring the national parks.